istlab/Alitheia-Core/README.txt

 defined in each service, but only if the startup tests are enabled in the runtime configuration file.
 To enable them, set

-eu.sqooss.tester.enable=YES
+eu.sqooss.tester.enable=true

-(case sensitive, must be exactly "YES").
-Then each service object registered with the OSGi framework (on startup of the tester bundle) will be examined.
+Then each service object
+registered with the OSGi framework (on startup of the tester bundle) will be examined.
 Those with a selfTest() method will be called.